manhtdd/DefectGuard-the-Package/Objective-1.md

 ## Setup

-Refer to the `README.md` for Docker setup instructions or the "From Scratch" section if Docker is not an option.
+Refer to the `README.md` for [Docker](https://github.com/manhtdd/DefectGuard-the-Package?tab=readme-ov-file#via-docker-recommended) setup instructions or the [From Scratch](https://github.com/manhtdd/DefectGuard-the-Package?tab=readme-ov-file#from-scratch) section if Docker is not an option.

 `defectguard` can be run from any location on your local machine.
 For simplicity, follow the pipeline where this repo is cloned.